Night of Too Many Stars: 2015

 The 2015 event aired on Comedy Central on March 8, but was taped a week earlier.
 It was two hours long and held at the Beacon Theatre.

 Jodi DiPiazza performed a duet with "Weird Al" Yankovic.

+Adam Sandler and Bob Barker did a skit in which they had brawl that served as a follow-up to the one in Happy Gilmore.
+This skit ended with them dying from deliberate Ebola infection and continuing to fight in heaven - with Abraham Lincoln, Chubbs Peterson (again played by Carl Weathers), and the alligator that took Chubbs hand looking on.

 2017

 The 2017 event at the Theater at Madison Square Garden was broadcast live by HBO on 18 November.
 Louis C.K. was scheduled to appear on the show but was dropped by HBO following his misconduct allegations against him.
 Jon Stewart hosted the show.